lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research.*

+## 2024-01-08

+Added a page on Lua to my [Programming Notes](https://leetusman.com/notes/programming/) page.
+I also started working on building a basic theme template system for the note pages.

+I continued work on my Forth-like language.

 ## 2024-01-05

 I'm kicking off this tinylog today.
 I'm not 100% sure I'll stick with it, but I enjoyed participating in the [December Adventure](https://leetusman.com/december-adventure-2024/) last month and thought I should have a spot to plop down further thoughts as I build projects or do research or what-have-you.
 I think anything that isn't quite a blog post or a project page could go here.